clneut/Remove-User-Script/README.md

     - User must be logged off.
     - Deletes the profile via WMI/CIM so both files and registry profile entries are cleaned up.
-    Run this in powershellscript: Set-ExecutionPolicy RemoteSigned -Scope Process -Force
+    Run this in powershellscript before using the file: Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass Copy the file path and add & before the file path : &"C:\Users\baominhchau.nguye\Downloads\Remove_UserProfile.ps1"